najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 Compiling code is no rocket science but it was painful to do it manually against each commit.
 Team started to feel the burden but keeps doing it in fact they name this push-pull exercise as "Push-Pa".

 ###### Real Solution: Teamcity
 I knew Teamcity for a while and used it against TFS source control for a big web forms based web applicatoin.
+At that time I was using it against TFS and to get notifications if lastest commit compiles without errors.

-First task at hand was how to integrate Teamcity with Gitlab server for monitoring latest commits in a specific branch.
+Since we are using GitLab now for latest projects first task at hand was how to integrate Teamcity with Gitlab server for monitoring latest commits in a specific branch.

-#### Deployment Nightmare
+#### Problem 2: Deployment Nightmare
 Our deployment process was from 80's or 90's if ftp exist back then.
-When we needed to deploy code, first step was to pull the latest code from source control.
+For deployment first step was to pull the latest code from source control.
 Then make changes for server environment (if you miss transforms, and environment checks) in config files and other code which is specific to server environment.
 Once that's done create a zip file and upload it to server via ftp.

 On server we need to unzip the latest code, and create backup of running website.
 Then overwrite files and test to see if deployment works.
 If its failing restore the backup, if it works pray to God and say thanks for the blessings.